isomerpages/govtech-stp/_vtl-land/VTL (Land) Conditions.md

 <p style="font-size:16px; line-height:1.5;"><sup>1</sup> If the pre-departure test is taken on 1 December 2021, it will be valid for departures up to 3 December 2021, 2359 hours.</p>
-<p style="font-size:16px; line-height:1.5;"><sup>2</sup> The traveller’s day of departure from Singapore is defined as the scheduled day of departure of their flight or ferry, or the day they clear departure immigration if they depart by land.</p>